About Forth Environmental Resilience Array (Forth-ERA)

 Technology being deployed can be applied in a wide range of settings and across multiple sectors: from agriculture and fisheries, and food and drink, to shipping and navigation, biodiversity and conservation, oil and gas, renewables and low carbon, green tourism and heritage, local and national governance and public health.

-It is scaleable and replicable and has the potential to offer intelligent, data-led solutions to support businesses, policymakers and regulators, across the world, transition to a more sustainable future.
+It is scalable and replicable and has the potential to offer intelligent, data-led solutions to support businesses, policymakers and regulators, across the world, transition to a more sustainable future.

 Forth-ERA has been recognised as an exemplar for digital water across the UK engaging with government departments and gaining supersite status with the DANUBIUS-RI pan-European research infrastructure on River-Sea systems.
 On behalf of the UK Water Industry, the UK Water Partnership shine the spotlight on Forth-ERA as an example of best practice, from which the efficacy of digital technologies and interventions can be tested and appropriately scaled up across the UK and internationally to the benefit of all.